appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     };
     ```
 -   **credentials** `string`
-    app credentials as they appear on the dashboard.
-It should be a string of the format “username:password” and is used for authenticating the app.
-If you are not using an appbase.io app, credentials may not be necessary - although having an open-access Elasticsearch cluster is not recommended.
+    Basic Auth credentials if required for authentication purposes.
+It should be a string of the format `username:password`.
+If you are using an appbase.io app, you will find credentials under your [API credentials page](https://dashboard.appbase.io/app?view=credentials).
+If you are not using an appbase.io app, credentials may not be necessary - although having an open access to your Elasticsearch cluster is not recommended.
 -   **analytics** `boolean`
     allows recording search analytics (and click analytics) when set to `true` and appbase.io is used as a backend.
 Defaults to `false`.
-Check the [analytics recipe](/advanced/analytics.html) for click analytics implementation.
+Check the [analytics recipe](/docs/reactivesearch/v3/advanced/analytics/) for click analytics implementation.
 -   **headers** `Object`
     set custom headers to be sent with each server request as key/value pairs.
 For example: